 CAS Placement Examinations

-Jump to: Foreign Language Placement and Exemptions Examinations
+Jump to: Foreign Language Placement and Exemption Examinations

 Calculus Placement Information and Examinations

 The Department of Mathematics has important information here on the prerequisites and criteria for entering Calculus I and placing into higher levels of calculus, as well as information on how Advanced Placement and other examinations may affect placement.
 For a schedule of upcoming calculus placement exams, click here.SUMMER 2013

 Incoming freshmen and transfers may take an on-campus calculus placement exam on Friday, June 14 or Friday, June 21; Tuesday, August 27; or Thursday, August 29.
 Pre-registration is required.
 Click here.
 If students show up at the exam who haven't pre-registered using this specific online form, they will NOT be allowed to take the test.

 Advanced General Chemistry Placement ExaminationStudents planning a major in chemistry or biochemistry (and others with a a strong interest in the physical sciences and mathematics) may take an examination for possible placement in Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).

 Prerequisites: high school chemistry (Advanced Placement or equivalent international credentials preferred) and physics, and credit for either AP Calculus AB or BC (or equivalent).
 Corequisite: Calculus II (MATH-UA 122) or Honors Calculus II (MATH-UA 222).